wichon/alpine-ssh-tunnel/README.md

 ```

 ## Notes
-For security reasons this container will change the permisions of the ID_FILe to 400 (Read only by the user).
+This container asumes that the *ID_FILE* has read only permissions by the user (chmod 400), if thats not the case the ssh tunnel may fail.